 Several observations can be made.
-First, as noted in Section 2, in the presence of numerals, repetition is optional to obtain a plural reading: the numeral 7 can definitely be followed by a non-plural form.
-Second, the unpunctuated repetitions come with an iconic interpretation, according to which the books and trophies are standing upright and appear in a row - a remark we already made in connection with our initial data in Section 2.
+First, as noted in Section 3, in the presence of numerals, repetition is optional to obtain a plural reading: the numeral 7 can definitely be followed by a non-plural form, as in (10)c,e and (11)d,e (these correspond to what Pfau and Steinbach 2006 analyze in DGS [German Sign Language] as zero-marked forms).
+Second, the unpunctuated repetitions come with an iconic interpretation, according to which the books and trophies are standing upright and appear in a row - a remark we already made in connection with our initial data in Section 3.
 Third, unpunctuated repetitions have a plural interpretation: even when co-occurring with the numeral I, to the extent that they are interpretable (despite being degraded), they are understood to refer to a group (a row) of several objects.

-3.2 Cumulative readings
+4.2 Cumulative readings

 Turning to the semantic side, unpunctuated repetitions can give rise to the same kind of cumulative readings as standard plurals.
-Thus both the unmarked nouns in (11)a and the unpunctuated repetitions in (11)b allow for (but of course do not force) a cumulative reading, according to which 200 hens collectively lay 300 eggs.
-And as was observed for spoken language (Zweig 2006), the cumulative reading becomes unavailable when MOST replaces the subject determiner, as in (11)c-d, which results in a distributive inference to the effect that some hens individually laid 300 eggs.
-The facts are similar in the English paradigm in (12).
+Thus both the unmarked nouns in (12)a and the unpunctuated repetitions in (12)b allow for (but of course do not force) a cumulative reading, according to which 200 hens collectively lay 300 eggs.
+And as was observed for spoken language (Zweig 2006), the cumulative reading becomes unavailable when MOST replaces the subject determiner, as in (12)c,d, which results

-5 Lamberton does not perceive a meaning or a grammatical distinction between BOOK with and without nominal repetition.
+8 Lamberton does not perceive a meaning or a grammatical distinction between BOOK with and without nominal repetition.
 (While BOOK without nominal iteration could in principle lead to confusions with the verbal form OPEN-BOOK, the risk is limited because in this case the verb is quite a bit less common than the noun.
 TROPHY without nominal repetition shouldn't yield an ambiguity with the verb AWARD, as the latter has an agreement requirement.)

-6 In the last session, a rating of 2 or 4 was given depending on the scenario: 2 if the museum has a single book, 4 if it has single row of books (see the Supplementary Materials for details).
+9 In the last session, a rating of 2 or 4 was given depending on the scenario: 2 if the museum has a single book, 4 if it has single row of books (see the Supplementary Materials for details).
 We computed the average taking into account the highest score, since the context allows for the scenario in which the sentence has that score.